Worth $23

 How did a dog fit into the equation?

-Ken held her in each pic in an album called Ken and I, a fat man with eyes like raisins.
-His bald head was out of proportion from the rest of his body.
-It deadened me to see her with another man.
+Ken held her in each pic in an album called Ken and I. He was a fat man with raisins for eyes.
+His head was out of proportion from the rest of his body.
+It hurt me to see her with another man.
 She smiled with her mouth open in each pic while he gritted his teeth.
-He looked like the typical vanilla alpha male who couldn’t articulate a joke or have much to say.
-Lisa had posted eighty-four pics of their vacation in Barcelona, which she’d called: Our Second Vacation in Barcelona.
+He looked like the typical vanilla alpha male.
+He couldn’t articulate a joke or have much to say.
+Lisa had posted eighty-four pics of their vacation in Barcelona.
+She’d called it: Our Second Vacation in Barcelona.

 The farthest I’d ever traveled out of the country was Tijuana.
 Those were dark times.
 I had twenty-three dollars to my name before my next paycheck.
-A full-time job at the bookstore barely keeps a single man afloat.
+A full-time job at the bookstore can barely keep a single man afloat.
 It gave me hardly any time for auditions.
 But I shall become a leading man in Hollywood before forty.
 The dream of acting in British comedies still lives.
-At my thirty-year reunion, I shall speak the truth loudly.
+I shall speak it loudly at my thirty-year reunion.

-But what happened last night after the blackout to have everyone talk about me?
-I messaged Martin Chang, anxious about what he might say.
+I had to hear what happened last night after the blackout, so I messaged Martin Chang.
+I was anxious about what he might say.

 Please tell me what I did last night.

 Chang wrote me ten minutes later.
-They’d booted me out of the pub for being belligerent, which wasn’t my bag.
-I’d stuffed my mouth with tacos, half awake at the table, and hugged people, even the jukebox, sarcastically calling each person my favorite person.
+They’d booted me out of the pub for being belligerent.
+That wasn’t my bag.
+I’d stuffed my mouth with tacos.
+I was half awake at the table.
+And I hugged people, even the jukebox.
+I sarcastically called each person my favorite person.
 That sounded more like me.
+It all seemed alright at that point.

-Then I’d kissed Sammie Williamson, track and field star, full ride, Colorado University, Physics major who chose to be a veterinarian instead.
-Her husband pushed me out of the way and told me to get out.
+But I’d also kissed Sammie Williamson.
+She was a track and field star.
+She went on a full ride to Colorado University.
+She was a Physics major who chose to be a veterinarian instead.
+Her husband pushed me out of the way.
+He told me to get out.
 I pushed him back.
 Martin said her husband went to the doorman, who weighed over three hundred pounds.
 I told the doorman to fuck off.
 He went to throw me out.
-And then I smashed a beer bottle on the floor.
-It exploded into shards, which gashed Maggie Rodriguez’s leg.
-Maggie rode in a wheelchair and had to drop out of school because of her sick mother.
-And then I cut up the dog.
+I smashed a beer bottle on the floor.
+It exploded into shards.
+It gashed Maggie Rodriguez’s leg.
+Maggie rode in a wheelchair.
+She had to drop out of school because of her sick mother.
+And I cut up the dog.
 How could a man my age behave that way?
 It was like my teenage self had projected against them.

-And then I ran behind the bar to start making drinks.
-The doorman chased me, but I escaped him and lay on the counter to sleep before he literally threw me out.
+That wasn’t the end of it.
+I ran behind the bar to start making drinks.
+The doorman chased me.
+I escaped him and lay on the counter to sleep.
+He literally threw me out.
 He’d picked me up and tossed me out like a fertilizer bag.
-Martin said I was lucky not to end up in the hospital or jail.
+Martin said I was lucky not to end up in jail or hospital.
 It explained the bruises on my knees and elbows.

-I told Martin I felt the most ashamed in my life.
+I told Martin I’d never felt so ashamed in my life.

 We’ve all been there, he wrote.

-But to that extent?
-At my age, my spite had only worsened.
-When I had friends in my twenties, they would call me a happy drunk.
-I used to walk up to strangers and hug them for the sake of hugging them, believing I would be famous someday.
-But once that chance diminished, my anger possessed me.
-I took it out on my alums, ninety percent of which I despised because of their snootiness.
+Not to that extent.
+My resentment had only worsened with age.
+My friends in my twenties used to call me a happy drunk.
+I used to walk up to strangers and hug them for the sake of hugging them.
+I believed I would be famous someday.
+That chance diminished.
+I’d taken my anger out on my alums.
+Ninety percent of them I despised because of their snootiness.
 Martin said I’d accused them of being the same douchebags from high school.
 I was the talk of the night.
-Martin told me to take it easy on myself, not to beat myself up.
+Martin told me to take it easy on myself.
+I shouldn’t beat myself up.

 I drank a six-pack, smoked weed, and looked at more of Lisa’s pics.
 She sure loved herself.

-Once the hangover went away a day later, I sent her a message: Do you want to meet for coffee?
-How audacious I would ask that to a married woman.
+The hangover went away a day later.
+I sent her a message: Do you want to meet for coffee?
+The balls I had to ask a married woman.
 I’m still waiting for her response.

 Leave a Reply